 There are in fact many different electrical outlets for EV chargers.
 Some are low power for Level 1 charging, while others are higher power for Level 2 charging.

 Selecting the right Electric Vehicle Supply Equipment (EVSE or “charger”) or directing an electrician to install the correct outlet takes the proper education.
 If the wrong charger is purchased or the wrong outlet is installed, you may find yourself unable to charge.
+An additional consideration is how many EVs you are planning to charge - both in the short term and long term if multiple members of your household plan to go electric.

 Let’s go over all the different types of electrical outlets for EV chargers so you are best prepared to set up your home EV charger.
 Note that the electrical content of this article is pertinent only to the U.S. and Canada.